GSA/search-gov/README.markdown

     rake

+## Travis CI

+We use [Travis](https://travis-ci.com/GSA/usasearch) for continuous integration.
+Build artifacts, such as logs, coverage reports, and screenshots are uploaded into the 'usasearch-travis-artifacts' bucket on AWS.
+Check there for information that may help debug a failure that can't be reproduced locally and/or consistently.

 # Code Coverage

 We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.